rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 <a id="1871-1880"></a>
 ## 1871-1880 Daily Rainfall Forms

-The table below lists versions of the form in use in the 1871-1880 period, as determined from the rainfall records in the [DRain_1871-1880_Cambridgeshire Daily Rainfall volume](https://digital.nmla.metoffice.gov.uk/IO_7c542050-4993-43f8-876a-2b7bd81590fc).
-The table also outlines notable changes to the form layout over time, with some of these changes covered in more detail following the table.
+The table below lists versions of the form in use in the 1871-1880 period and outlines notable changes to the form layout over time, with some of these changes covered in more detail following the table.

 |Version|Notes|
 |:------|:----|